VisionDepth/VisionDepth3D/README.md

 The effect is automatically applied when generating Half-SBS 3D videos.
 It works by blending current and delayed frames to enhance depth perception during motion.

-Adjust Blend Factor:
+-**Adjust Blend Factor**:

-Use the Blend Factor slider or parameter to control the intensity of the Pulfrich effect.
+-- **Use the Blend Factor slider or parameter to control the intensity of the Pulfrich effect**.
-Higher values increase the blending between delayed and current frames, while lower values reduce it.
+-- Higher values increase the blending between delayed and current frames, while lower values reduce it.

-Scene Change Handling:
+- **Scene Change Handling**:

-The program detects scene changes automatically and dynamically reduces blending to avoid artifacts in abrupt transitions.
+-- the program detects scene changes automatically and dynamically reduces blending to avoid artifacts in abrupt transitions.
-No manual intervention is required for smooth scene transitions.
+-- No manual intervention is required for smooth scene transitions.

-Delay Time Control:
+- **Delay Time Control**:

-Modify the Delay Time parameter to fine-tune the temporal offset.
-A smaller delay creates subtle depth, while a larger delay produces more pronounced effects.
+-- Modify the Delay Time parameter to fine-tune the temporal offset.
+-- A smaller delay creates subtle depth, while a larger delay produces more pronounced effects.